ishansharma/python-algorithms/README.md

-# Algorithms
+# Algorithms & Data Structures

-A collection of common algorithms implemented in Python.
-Doing this for practice.
+A collection of common algorithms and data structures implemented in Python.

 List of algorithms completed till now:
 1. Binary search